V0idMatr1x/SimpleFetch/README.md

 ## Usage

 - Make sure you have Python3 installed!
-- Add the simple_fetch.py script to your home directory.
+- Copy the SimpleFetch folder to your home directory.

 ### ZSH